 3.2 Cooking the Pasta

-In the same water used for cooking the lobsters, add the pasta and cook according to package instructions until al dente.
-Typically, this takes about 8 to 10 minutes.
-Do not forget to reserve about 1 cup of pasta water before draining, as it will help in creating a smooth sauce later.
-Drain the pasta and set it aside.
+In the same water you used for the lobsters, add pasta and cook until al dente—usually 8–10 minutes. remember to scoop out about a cup of pasta water before you drain, this starchy water helps the sauce stick. drain the pasta and set aside.

 3.3 Making the Sauce